-- 1 Use a scrapbook or photograph album or audio recording to make the life story book. - 2 Help the person look through old photographs, postcards, tickets, music and other reminders of their past to place in the book. - 3 Label the items together.
+- 1 Use a scrapbook, photograph album or audio-recording device to make the life story book. - 2 Help the person look through reminders of their past to place in the book. - 3 Label the items together.
 Put in notes and anecdotes. - 4 Ask them about things they feel strongly about, from food and drink to music, sports or politics, and put in reminders of these. - 5 Ask for their permission to show the book to other people, such as family members, friends and staff who are involved in their care.